CBD and the Mechanisms (plural) of Anxiety

 The microglia are even more fascinating.

-If overactive, they literally attack our brain cells which causes the retrenchment we discussed above.
+If overactive, they literally attack our brain cells which cause the retrenchment we discussed above.

 It's not just infection though.